 If you’re getting ready to sell your home in Maine, you need to be sure to create a home disclosure containing all known issues in your property.
 You can accomplish this quickly and thoroughly by having a pre-sale inspection performed.

 Since the laws on disclosures vary, it’s important to work with a top-rated local real estate agent.
 An experienced agent can help draft your disclosure agreement and offer valuable advice on what to include and how much detail to provide.

 In addition, a full-service real estate agent will help you navigate throughout the entire selling process, starting with listing and marketing your home and ending with closing on your property.
 You can team up with a Clever Partner Agent for less than the standard rate of other full-service agents.
 Clever works with top agents across the leading real estate brands to provide you with full services for less money.
-Traditional agents charge 3% for listing, while Clever Partner Agents will only charge $3,000 or 1% for homes over $350,000.
+Traditional agents charge 3% for listing, while Clever Partner Agents will only charge 1.5%.

 Find out more today and get connected with a local Clever Partner Agent.